decentraland/explorer/README.md

 4. Open the new build (http://localhost:8080/?ENV=org) and after starting the explorer your Profiler window at Unity Editor should start receiving and displaying the data

 #### Important notes and recommendations
--The same Unity Editor instance that made the build **shouldn't be closed**, as that will make the new build useless for profiling, at least at the time of writting this, **it only sends the data to the same Unity Editor instance that built it**.
+* The same Unity Editor instance that made the build **shouldn't be closed**, as that will make the new build useless for profiling, at least at the time of writting this, **it only sends the data to the same Unity Editor instance that built it**.

--Since the profiler data comes from the build, you can't "pause the game" and analyze the data, that should be done toggling the "record" button, keep in mind it doesn't work as it should when untoggles, and you probably have to toggle/untoggle it several timer to start receiving the data again, being in the same session in which the button was untoggled.
+* Since the profiler data comes from the build, you can't "pause the game" and analyze the data, that should be done toggling the "record" button, keep in mind it doesn't work as it should when untoggles, and you probably have to toggle/untoggle it several timer to start receiving the data again, being in the same session in which the button was untoggled.

--Recommended setup: Only CPU, Rendering and Memory modules on display; Disable VSync and "Others" from CPU module.
+* Recommended setup: Only CPU, Rendering and Memory modules on display; Disable VSync and "Others" from CPU module.

 ### Builder Integration